MLB All-Star Voting 2018: Start Time and TV Schedule for Rosters Reveal

 Here are the latest American League and National League balloting totals for the 2018 @AllStarGame with less than four full days of voting left for the @CampingWorld All-Star Ballot.
 Visit https://t.co/Jd6REEkFYI to vote. #MLBVote https://t.co/xQMrIIUtVr

-Freeman's total of 2,905,301 votes was the highest among any player on the National League ballot, which is a bit surprising since Bryce Harper has the opportunity to start in his home stadium and represent the Washington Nationals.
+Freeman's total of 2,905,301 votes was the highest among any player on the NL ballot, which is a bit surprising since Bryce Harper has the opportunity to start in his home stadium and represent the Washington Nationals.

 The Braves could have a fourth starter in Dansby Swanson if he makes up ground on San Francisco's Brandon Crawford in the shortstop vote.